ROCm/HIP/docs/markdown/hip_porting_guide.md

 HIP can depend on ROCclr, or NVCC as runtime

 - AMD platform
-`HIP_ROCclr` is defined on AMD platform that HIP use Radeon Open Compute Common Language Runtime, called ROCclr.
+On AMD platform, HIP uses Radeon Open Compute Common Language Runtime, called ROCclr.

 ROCclr is a virtual device interface that HIP runtimes interact with different backends which allows runtimes to work on Linux , as well as Windows without much efforts.